 Today’s Wonder of the Day was inspired by Connor.
 Connor Wonders, “What is a Rube Goldberg machine?”
 Thanks for WONDERing with us, Connor!

-The self-operating napkin is a famous cartoon that sums up what Rube Goldberg machines are all about: creating a machine (or contraption or invention or device or apparatus) that uses a chain reaction to accomplish a very simple task in a very complicated manner.
-For example, the self-operating napkin accomplishes the simple task of wiping the chin through this convoluted series of events: lifting a soup spoon (A) pulls a string (B) that jerks a ladle (C) that then throws a cracker (D) past a parrot (E).
-When the parrot jumps for the cracker, its perch (F) tilts and drops seeds (G) into a pail (H).
-The extra weight in the pail pulls a cord (I) that opens and lights an automatic cigar lighter (J), which sets off a rocket (K) that causes a sickle (L) to cut a string (M) that allows a pendulum with a napkin attached to it to swing back and forth to wipe the chin.
+First, a person picks up a soup spoon.
+This action pulls a string.
+That jerks a ladle, which throws a cracker, which shoots past a parrot.
+The parrot jumps for the cracker, and its perch tilts and drops seeds.
+The seeds land in a pail.
+The extra weight in the pail pulls a cord which opens and lights an automatic cigar lighter.
+This sets off a rocket that causes a sickle to cut a string.
+This allows a pendulum with a napkin attached to it to swing back and forth to wipe the chin.

 Whew!
-Did you follow that complicated series of events?
-Why on Earth would someone invent such a complicated machine to accomplish such a simple task?
-To answer that question, we must take a closer look at the man who first dreamed up these contraptions: Rube Goldberg.
+Did you follow that series of events?
+Why on Earth would someone invent such a complex machine?
+To answer that question, we must take a closer look at Rube Goldberg.

 Reuben Lucius “Rube” Goldberg was born on July 4, 1883, in San Francisco, California.
-As a teen, he loved to draw and received some basic art instruction when he worked with a sign painter.
-Rather than pursue a career in art, though, he followed his father's advice and attended the University of California at Berkeley, where he earned his degree in mining engineering.
+As a teen, he loved to draw.
+He even received some basic art instruction when he worked with a sign painter.
+Still, he chose not to pursue a career in art.
+Instead, he went to the University of California at Berkeley.
+There, he earned his degree in mining engineering.

-Mapping out sewer pipes and water mains in San Francisco didn’t hold Rube's interest for long, though.
-He began creating cartoons for local San Francisco papers before moving to New York, where he eventually landed a job as a cartoonist for the Evening Mail.
+Goldberg went to work mapping out sewer pipes and water mains in San Francisco.
+That didn’t hold his interest for long.
+He began drawing cartoons for local San Francisco papers.
+Then, he moved to New York where he landed a job as a cartoonist for the Evening Mail.

-He used his engineering background to create funny cartoons featuring complicated machines that were described as new inventions to accomplish easy, straightforward tasks through a series of convoluted steps involving chain reactions.
+He used his engineering background to create funny cartoons.
+They featured complicated machines that were described as new inventions.
+They did easy tasks through a series of steps involving chain reactions.
 The public quickly fell in love with Rube’s “inventions.”

-His work became popular nationwide, as his cartoons were syndicated in hundreds of newspapers across the country.
-The art world also loved his works, some of which could soon be found displayed in the Museum of Modern Art in New York City.
-Rube eventually even made it to Hollywood, where his movie script “Soup to Nuts” introduced a trio who would soon become famous as the Three Stooges.
+His work became popular nationwide.
+The art world also loved his works.
+Some of them were soon displayed in the Museum of Modern Art in New York City.
+Rube eventually even made it to Hollywood.
+There, his movie script “Soup to Nuts” introduced a trio who would soon become famous as the Three Stooges.

-In 1931, the Merriam-Webster Dictionary added “Rube Goldberg” as an adjective that meant “accomplishing by complex means what seemingly could be done simply.”
-For Rube, his inventions were a way of seeing the humor in everyday situations, and he loved that his work made people laugh.
-He once described his cartoon inventions as a “symbol of man's capacity for exerting maximum effort to accomplish minimal results."
+In 1931, the Merriam-Webster Dictionary added “Rube Goldberg” as an adjective.
+It meant “accomplishing by complex means what seemingly could be done simply.”
+For Goldberg, his inventions were a way of seeing the humor in everyday situations.
+He loved that his work made people laugh.

-Over time, Rube's cartoon inventions leapt off the pages and became real-life working machines, built purely for the joy of engineering and watching science in action.
-Rube's work has inspired millions to build their own complex machines that use convoluted chain reactions to accomplish any number of simple, mundane tasks.
+Over time, the cartoon inventions leapt off the pages and became real-life working machines.
+They were built purely for the joy of engineering and watching science in action.
+Goldberg’s work has inspired millions.
+People love building their own complex machines to carry out simple, mundane tasks.

-Today, Rube's work lives on in the form of annual Rube Goldberg machine contests.
-In 1987, the Phi Chapter of Theta Tau, a national engineering fraternity, at Purdue University in Indiana started the annual National Rube Goldberg Machine Contest.
+Today, people even hold Rube Goldberg machine contests.
+In 1987, the Phi Chapter of Theta Tau, a national engineering fraternity, started the annual National Rube Goldberg Machine Contest at Purdue University.

 Each year, groups compete to make the most elaborate, creative contraptions.
 How complex do they get?
 Very!
-For example, a Purdue University team once won the competition with a machine that turned on a flashlight via a 125-step process that included a toy rocket, a simulated meteor, and a mock fire!
+For example, a Purdue University team once won the competition with a machine that turned on a flashlight.
+It used a 125-step process that included a toy rocket, a simulated meteor, and a mock fire!